-Westjet executives say ultra low-cost division Swoop produced lower than expected results in the fall and winter, dragging down what were otherwise glowing returns for the Calgary-based airline group.
+Westjet executives say ultra low-cost division Swoop produced weak results in the fall and winter, dragging down what were otherwise glowing returns for the Calgary-based airline group.

 While executives were pleased with Swoop’s low costs and ancillary revenues (sales of products beyond the base fare, such as bag check and on-board snacks), they say there weren’t enough bums in the seats in the division’s first winter of operations.